 NCERT solution for class 4 EVS chapter 12 teaches children to compare the differences between different periods of time.
 For the comparison, factors like the materials used in building a house, the amount spent on building a house, etc. are considered.
 It also teaches us about the processes involved in the construction of a building or a house.
 Students are expected to do research by going to a construction site under the elderly assistance and accumulate the necessary information regarding the processes involved in constructing a building.
+The NCERT Solutions are readily available in the pdf format which can be downloaded easily from the links given below.

 NCERT Solutions Class 4 EVS Chapter 12- Changing Times:-Download PDF Here